tharina11/Python-Projects/3. Intermediate Python Lessons/readme.md

-### **Intermediate Python Lessons**
+### Intermediate Python Lessons

-Python lessons by Sentdex YouTube Channel.
-Followed and learned new concepts to get intermedite Python knowledge.
+Python lessons from different online sources and books.
+Followed and learned new concepts to get intermedite to advanced Python knowledge.